Graduate studies opportunity

 Newfoundland and Labrador ocean climate

-(Cyr et al.)
+(Cyr, Galbraith, Coyne et al.)

 Newfoundland and Labrador climate index derived by summing, in a stacked bar plot, the normalized anomalies of various time series presented in this report.
 The time series (which start in 1950 unless specified) used for the climate index are as follows: winter NAO index, the air temperature at 5 sites (St. John's, Bonavista, Cartwright, Iqluit and Nuuk), the sea ice season duration and total volume on the Labrador and Newfoundland shelves (starts in 1969), the number of icebergs, SSTs of the NW Atlantic (starts in 1982), vertically-averaged temperature and salinity at Station 27, CIL mean temperature and core temperature at Station 27, the summer CIL volume along hydrographic sections Seal Island, Bonavista and Flemish, and the spring and fall bottom temperature in NAFO divisions 3LNOPs and 2J3KLNO, respectively (both start in 1980).